kmlchauhan/mymediawiki/README.md

      - Create one folder and the terraform(.tf) file within that folder.
 ####  c.
 And then, the same script will initialize the terraform for the given provider(aws in this case) and then will apply(create) all the resources(total 35) from .tf file.
 ### 3. Then after close to 15 mins the complete infra will be up and running.
 You can check the nodes in the cluster using the command kubectl get nodes.
-### 4. Once the cluster is up and running deploy the mediawiki.yaml file using command kubectl apply -f mediawiki.yaml
+### 4. Once the cluster is up and running deploy the mediawiki.yaml file using command sudo kubectl create -f mediawiki.yaml
 ### 5. Then check the running app.

 # To be continued ...